tlevine/treegit/readme.md

 ## To do

+* Set up hooks so that the cgitrc and description files can be versioned inside the repository and automatically placed in the git directory on the server.
 * Switch Apache for Nginx
 * Make it easier to back up configuration of different sites but still apply updates.